DanielT/a2ltool/manual/src/index.md

 ## Quick start

-Every call of a2ltool needs either an input file name, or the parameter `--create` to start with an empty file.
+Every invocation of a2ltool requires either an input file name, or the parameter `--create` to start with an empty file.
-Any time you want to write some output to a file you need the parameter `--output`.
+Whenever you want to write output to a file, you must use the `--output` parameter.
-As a result, a minimal call to a2ltool that doesn't do anything by itself looks like this:
+A minimal call to a2ltool that does not perform any actions by itself looks like this:

     a2ltool input.a2l --output output.a2l